-Puppy's come with first shot's, 2 vet check's, dew claws, wormed, basic and 2 year genetic health guarantee, contract, AKC papers and a life time of advice and support from us.
+Puppy's are $1500, come with first shot's, 2 vet check's, dew claws, wormed, basic and 2 year genetic health guarantee, contract, AKC papers and a life time of advice and support from us.
 I am always happy to answer any questions you have about pugs weather you have one or are thinking about getting one.
+Our next litter is due to be born August 2014.
 Call us any time, we love to talk pugs.

 We are happy to offer pug only Boarding, Please see our Boarding section for rates and more information.

 We are happy to say we were inspected by the AKC on 8/12/08 and passed with 100% Compliance!

 - I will strive to improve my breeding program to meet the American Kennel Club Standard of the Pug Breed.

 - I do not condone and will not participate in mixed breeding or breeding Pugs that are not AKC registered.

 - With each Pug sold, I will make available the following: diet and care information, immunization and health record, three-generation pedigree and, where applicable, a registration application or transfer.
 I will also provide a copy of this Code of Ethics, Educational Guidelines, and will offer to help with problem solving throughout the dog’s life.